Dual Principal Component Pursuit: Experiments

 In Fig. \ref{figure:separation} we depict success (white) versus failure (black), where success is interpreted as the existence of a threshold on $\ba$ that perfectly separates outliers and inliers.
 First observe that, as expected, RANSAC succeeds when there are very few outliers ($10\%$) regardless of the inlier relative dimension $d/D$, since in such a case the probability of sampling outlier-free points is high.
 Similarly, RANSAC succeeds when $d/D$ is small regardless of the outlier ratio, since in that case one needs only sample $d$ points, and for a sufficient budget (say, the running time of DPCP-LP), the probability of one of these samples being outlier-free is again high.
 Moving on, and again as expected, both SE-RPCA and $\ell_{21}$-RPCA succeed only for low to medium relative dimensions, since both methods are meant to exploit the low-rank structure of the inlier data, and thus fail when such a structure does not exist.
-On the other hand, REAPER is already an improvement over RANSAC, SE-RPCA and $\ell_{21}$-RPCA, exhibiting success for as many as $40\%$ outliers and as high a relative dimension as $25/30 \approx 0.83$.
+Remarkably, even though CoP is a low-rank method in spirit, it performs surprisingly better than its low-rank alternatives SE-RPCA and $\ell_{21}$-RPCA, giving perfect inlier/outlier separation regardless of the outlier ratio for relative dimensions $d/D\le 2/3$.
+Further improvement is achieved by REAPER, which succeeds for as many as $40\%$ outliers and as high a relative dimension as $25/30 \approx 0.83$.
 Yet, REAPER fails in the challenging case $d/D=29/30$ as soon as there are more than $20\%$ outliers.
 Remarkably, DPCP-LP allows for perfect outlier rejection across all outlier ratios and all relative dimensions, thus clearly improving the state-of-art in the high relative dimension regime.
 Moreover, DPCP-IRLS does almost as well as DPCP-LP thus being the second best method, except that it only fails in the hardest of regimes, i.e., for relative dimension $29/30 \approx 0.97$ and for more than $50\%$ outliers.